Snowies Alpine Walk

 Preparation Package

-This tour includes an extensive preparation package filled with gear suggestions and techniques designed to help you thrive in the Australian Alps.
+This tour includes an extensive preparation package filled with gear suggestions and techniques designed to help you thrive on your trip.
 Additionally, you will receive a detailed trip itinerary 8 weeks before the trip starts.

 Contact